-The graphic depiction of the bottom provides the user with an effective tool for understanding the composition of the bottom.
+Bottom.
+The graphic depiction of the bottom provides an effective tool for understanding the composition of the bottom.
 If the bottom is hard and smooth, the bottom depiction is narrow and dense.
 If the bottom is soft mud or sand, the depiction will be thick and less dense.
 This indicates that much of the signal is absorbed by the soft bottom.
 If the bottom is rocky or rugged in composition, the depiction is of varying density and textured in appearance.

 Wave action also affects the bottom depiction.
-Remember that the information drawn is a distance measurement, so if the boat is moving up and down over flat bottom, the bottom depiction often appears in regular variations which match wave timing.
+The information drawn is a distance measurement, so if the boat is moving up and down over flat bottom, the bottom depiction often appears in regular variations that match wave timing.

+Structure.
 Structure is defined as any object physically attached to the bottom.
-The sonar configuration of the 100SX is optimized to give the most accurate depiction of bottom structure possible.
+The sonar configuration of the 300TX is optimized to give the most accurate depiction of bottom structure possible.
 Grass, trees, stumps, wrecks or other debris are accurately displayed, however the depiction of these objects varies with boat speed and direction.
-The best way to learn to interpret structure is to operate the 100SX over a variety of known conditions and experiment with user functions to best represent those conditions on-screen.
+The best way to learn to interpret structure is to operate the 300TX over a variety of known conditions and experiment with user functions to best represent those conditions on-screen.

-Sonar targets which are not physically attached to the bottom may take one of many shapes.
-Surface clutter is the layer of water near the surface which is rich in algae and other growth, and often is aerated by wind or wave action.
+Surface Clutter.
+Surface clutter is the layer of water near the surface that is rich in algae and other growth, and often is aerated by wind or wave action.
 This area of water interferes with sonar transmission and often appears on-screen as regular clusters of individual dots near the "0" line.

+Thermoclines.
 Thermoclines are sharp differences in water temperature.
 These are easily identified by the continuous nature of the return.

+Second Returns.
 When a sonar signal is reflected off the bottom back to the transducer, there is often enough energy left in the signal to be reflected off the surface of the water back to the bottom a second time.
 Second returns appear as a slightly weaker bottom representation exactly twice the depth of the primary bottom return.
 The second return is most likely to occur in shallow water and in areas of relatively hard bottom.